kudashevs/accept-language/README.md

 - it can retrieve only the languages that exactly match the `accepted_languages` by setting the `exact_match_only` option
 - it can include extlang, script, and region subtags by setting the `use_<subtag-name>_subtag` options
 - it can set the default separator value by providing the `separator` option
-- it can log its activity for further examination by setting the `log_activity` option
 - it can log its activity at the specific log level by providing the `log_level` option
 - it can log only the events that are listed in the `log_only` option